 Great examples of blog posts about your property would include things like:

 - News about your property

 - Articles about why to stay at your property (because it’s near a local business – like a hospital or concert hall, for example)

 - Screenshots of your reviews

 Essentially, anything that’s relevant to your property is useful.
-Blogging can get complicated, and there’s literally million of internet and youtube posts about it; but for this purpose let’s keep it straightforward:
+Blogging can get complicated, and there are literally millions of internet and youtube posts about it, but for this purpose let’s keep it straightforward:

-The two Golden rules to follow are that the article (blog post) is useful to the reader, has a couple of images in, and references your property once or twice (don’t go crazy).
-Once again “a picture tells 1000 words” and pictures helps it with engagement.
+The two Golden rules to follow are that the article (blog post) is useful to the reader, has a couple of images in it, and references your property once or twice (don’t go crazy).
+Once again “a picture tells 1000 words” and pictures help it with engagement.